-Meas ure No. Measure Category Focus Lead Authority ment ation Target Pollution Reduction in the AQMA Progress to Date Estimate d Completi on Date Comments commercial and residential developments.
+Meas ure No. Measure Category Focus Lead Authority ing ment ation Target Pollution Reduction in the AQMA Progress to Date Estimate d Completi on Date Comments use sustainable modes of transport in their work related travel.
+The Active Travel Officer will work with employers to promote cycling and walking as an alternative to commute by car.
+Requirement for the adoption of Travel Plans at all significant new retail, commercial and residential developments.
 In the selection of locations for future development, preference will be given to areas that are, or have the potential to be, well integrated with walking, cycling and public transport networks.
 2018: Ayrshire Roads Alliance have completed year 1 of their Active Travel Strategy.
 The Public Sector Climate Change Duties 2017 Summary Report: East Ayrshire Council Public Sector Climate Change Duties 2017 Summary Report: East Ayrshire Council strategy sets out plans, proposals and targets that aim to encourage and increase active travel.
 Working in partnership with Sustrans and the Kilmarnock Station Railway Heritage Trust and with funding from Scottish Governments Smarter Choices Smarter Places programme an Active Travel Hub has been be opened at Kilmarnock Railway Station.
 The Hub promotes and facilitates active travel whether for commuting or leisure purposes.
-17 School Travel Plans and Safer Routes to School Initiatives Alternative to Private Vehicle Use/Promoti ng Low Emission Transport/Pr omoting Travel Alternatives/ Public Information/ Transport School Travel Plans reduce car use and promote more sustainable transport options for school journeys and identify ways to enable and encourage more walking, cycling, scooting and use of public transport.
-Schools are encouraged to take part in the Hands Up Scotland Survey(HUSS,) Big Pedal and Walk to school Week ICycle and Balanceability cycle training programmes are delivered in schools along with scooter training Safer Communi ties and Economy and Skills No AQMA Operational and ongoing.
+17 School Travel Plans and Safer Routes to Alternative to Private Vehicle Use/Promoting Low Emission Transport/Pro moting Travel School Travel Plans reduce car use and promote more sustainable transport options for school journeys and identify ways to enable and encourage more walking, cycling, scooting and use of public transport.
+Schools are encouraged Safer Communi ties and Economy and Skills No AQMA Operational and ongoing.
 Ongoing Operational and ongoing.
 Details in East Ayrshire Local Transport Strategy (LTS).